Aryan-Agarwal/learningPostgreSQL/README.md

 Learning PostgreSQL (from Udemy)

 2 things to install
-PostgreSQL – engine to store data and read queries PgAdmin – GUI to connect with PostgreSQL
+PostgreSQL – engine to store data and read queries;
+PgAdmin – GUI to connect with PostgreSQL